wilko90/Simply-Scran/README.md

 <img src="static/images/responsive-layout.png">

-Simply Scrans is a front-end interactive platfrom that is designed for users to browse there favourite recipes to help cook delicious meals that are inspired from all over the world.
+Simply Scrans is a front-end interactive platfrom that is designed for users to browse our favourite recipes to help you cook delicious meals that are inspired from all over the world.

  This webpage is designed as part of my Code Institutes Full Stack Diploma, Please click the link below to view my webpage: